SpikeInterface/spikeinterface/doc/quality_metrics/amplitude_cutoff.rst

 Expectation and use
 -------------------

-Deviations from the expected Gaussian distributions are used to estimate the number of spikes missing from the unit (false negative rate).
+Deviations from the expected Gaussian distributions are used to estimate the number of spikes missing from the unit.
 This yields an estimate of the number of spikes missing from the unit (false negative rate).
+A smaller value for this metric is preferred, as this indicates few false negatives.
 The distributions can be computed on chunks for larger recording, as drift can impact the spike amplitudes (and thus not give a Gaussian distribution anymore).

 Example code